Technology transfer and innovation

 The successful design, construction and operation of the KM3NeT detector requires the development of new solutions in several key technology areas.
 The KM3NeT needs have, in some cases, been the driving force behind industrial innovation, as in the case of better, lower cost photomultipliers.
 In other cases, KM3NeT has profited from existing solutions, usually by enlarging their scope, implementing at the same time, appropriate modifications and variations.
 Last, but not least, innovative solutions have been developed to address issues for which commercially available products did not exist.

-For a adequate exposure and interaction of KM3NeT with the leaders of technological advancement worldwide a two-way flow of information, innovation and know-how between KM3NeT and the rest of the world is needed.
-In this respect, in the context of the KM3NeT INFRADEV project several communication methods will be implemented: (i) continuous observation of technological advancement in the fields of interest of KM3NeT; (ii) presentation of technological solutions developed and adopted/modified by KM3NeT to the relevant industrial fora; and (iii) exploitation of KM3NeT developed solutions for specific problems, including environment related issues.
+For an adequate exposure and interaction of KM3NeT with the leaders of technological advancement worldwide a two-way flow of information, innovation and know-how between KM3NeT and the rest of the world were needed.
+In this respect, in the context of the KM3NeT-INFRADEV project, several communication methods were implemented: (i) continuous observation of technological advancement in the fields of interest of KM3NeT; (ii) presentation of technological solutions developed and adopted/modified by KM3NeT to the relevant industrial fora; and (iii) exploitation of KM3NeT developed solutions for specific problems, including environment related issues.

 Technology network

-A panel has been setup with the mandate to liaise with the various KM3NeT labs and working groups, gathering problems, requests and specific issues related to hardware, software and operational methodologies.
-Each member of the panel will be responsible for specific technological areas of interest to KM3NeT, including deep sea technology and operations, low power electronics, communication technologies, optical measurements, computing and data sciences, etc. The panel, with the help of an external consultant will follow the technological advancements by observing relevant publications, exhibitions and announcements.
-In this way, a network of relevant interested parties among the industrial sector and KM3NeT will be built, ensuring a sustainable flow of information from the technology advancement leader towards KM3NeT.
+A panel were setup with the mandate to liaise with the various KM3NeT labs and working groups, gathering problems, requests and specific issues related to hardware, software and operational methodologies.
+Each member of the panel was responsible for specific technological areas of interest to KM3NeT, including deep sea technology and operations, low power electronics, communication technologies, optical measurements, computing and data sciences, etc. The panel, with the help of an external consultant, followed the technological advancements by observing relevant publications, exhibitions and announcements.
+In this way, a network of relevant interested parties among the industrial sector and KM3NeT was built, ensuring a sustainable flow of information from the technology advancement leader towards KM3NeT.

 Sharing technology information

-The information acquired with this procedure will become available and accessible to the whole collaboration by storing it in the KM3NeT web portal.
-In addition, the panel will observe the technology trends related to adopted technological solutions so as to identify possible incompatibilities of new developments with the chosen ones.
+The information acquired with this procedure were made available and accessible to the whole Collaboration by storing it in the KM3NeT web portal.
+In addition, the panel observed the technology trends related to adopted technological solutions so as to identify possible incompatibilities of new developments with the chosen ones.
 In this way, corrective measures could be taken to avoid having obsolete technologies in hand.

 Outreach material for industry

-In the context of exposing KM3NeT to the outside world, material appropriate for technology/industrial exhibitions will be developed.
-The promotional material will present the scientific goals, the technological challenges, the adopted solutions, the synergies with industry and other agencies, the prospects and the future of KM3NeT.
-Participation in these exhibitions will increase the visibility of KM3NeT, and will help establish it as a significant driver for technological advancement in key areas.
+In the context of exposing KM3NeT to the outside world, material appropriate for technology/industrial exhibitions was developed.
+The promotional material presents the scientific goals, the technological challenges, the adopted solutions, the synergies with industry and other agencies, the prospects and the future of KM3NeT.
+Participation in these exhibitions resulted in an increased visibility of KM3NeT, and has helped establish it as a significant driver for technological advancement in key areas.

 Business plan for a service on the measurement of water optical properties

-Over the years, KM3NeT has developed several novel procedures/tools to perform specific tasks for which off-the-shelf solutions were not available.
-Some of them are mature enough to be useful to institutions outside the collaboration.
-One such example is the methodology/tools to measure the transmission properties of water.
+Over the years, KM3NeT has developed several novel procedures and tools to perform specific tasks for which off-the-shelf solutions were not available.
+Some of them were then mature enough to be useful to institutions outside the Collaboration.
+One such example is the methodology and tools to measure the transmission properties of water.
 A custom-made device (LAMS) has been developed and used to measure the optical properties of water in the KM3NeT sites.
-Such a device could be useful to institutions/agencies interested in marine/environmental/oceanographic issues.
-A product/service focused on the measurement of water optical properties on demand will consist of the existing measurement system, coupled with the data collection and analysis methodology and know-how provided by KM3NeT.
-This service will be ready to be deployed as requested anywhere in Europe.
-The business plan for this service and promotional material will be prepared.
+Such a device could be useful to institutions or agencies interested in marine, environmental and oceanographic issues.
+Therefore, a product-service focused on the measurement of water optical properties on demand was designed for the existing measurement system, coupled with the data collection and analysis methodology and know-how provided by KM3NeT.
+This service, once ready to be deployed as requested anywhere in Europe, required a business plan and promotional material, that were prepared under the KM3NeT-INFRADEV project.

 White Rabbit

-Another example of potential benefit for our experiment and the technology/scientific community is the development of the White Rabbit protocol and the technology associated.
-This is important in order to ensure the proper time calibration in large scientific infrastructures, such as KM3NeT, CERN, CTA, SKA and GSI, with high time accuracy – sub-nanosecond – needs.
-The implementation of new functionalities in this protocol, such as the broadcast configuration, or the improvement in the capabilities of the hardware, in particular the increase in the data transmission rate, will enlarge the list of solutions for large infrastructures and reduce costs.
+Another example of potential benefit for our experiment and the technology and scientific community was the development of the White Rabbit protocol and the technology associated.
+This was important in order to ensure the proper time calibration in large scientific infrastructures, such as KM3NeT, CERN, CTA, SKA and GSI, with high time accuracy – sub-nanosecond – needs.
+The implementation of new functionalities in this protocol, such as the broadcast configuration, or the improvement in the capabilities of the hardware, in particular the increase in the data transmission rate, participated in enlarging list of solutions for large infrastructures and reducing the costs.